Authors: Jie Shu (The University of Nottingham, UK) email@example.com

 Gland Dataset: Include 20 images of 1280x1024 pixels.
 They are captured from DAB stained TMA images and WS images.
 These images contain normal glands and tumor glands.
 You can download this dataset from Gland DATA.

-Installation: Download IHC_Toolbox.jar to the ImageJ plugins folder, or subfolder.
-Then restart ImageJ, and there will be a new IHC Toolbox command.
+Installation: Drag and drop IHC_Toolbox.jar to the "ImageJ" window or download and install using the Plugins>Install command.
 Description: We developed this toolbox using a semi-automatic scheme that is suitable for different kinds of IHC image analysis.
 It can detect the basic components in an IHC image and is useful for researchers to then do further analysis.The user created models and parameters can be saved and transferred to different users for the reproduction of detection results in different laboratories.
 The functions contained in this tool are semi-automatic color selection, automatic statistical color detection, automatic nuclei segmentation and automatic gland detection (locating bounding boxes to the candidate glands and required further classification, such as Support Vector Regression (SVR)).
 User manual: For the Color Detection, the functions of semi-automatic color selection and automatic statistical color detection model are combined together. color selection is used to select and reserve the positive color pixels while the background color pixels are eliminated (set to be 255).
 Then, the statistical color model is created based on the histogram of these reserved positive color pixels.